ivancuric/js-perf/README.md

 To quote Bruce Lawson, it['s the World-Wide Web, not the Wealthy Western Web](https://vimeo.com/194968584).
 So, your target for web performance is a device that's **~25x slower** than your MacBook or iPhone.
 Let that sink in for a bit.
 But it gets worse.

-## What is performant JS code exactly?
+## What exactly is performant JS code?

 Now that we know what our target platform is, we can answer the next question: what _is_ performant JS code?